yetudada/kedro-user-testing/cli-redesign/CLI-prototype.md

   kedro [OPTIONS] [NOUN] [VERB]
 ```

+## What are the biggest changes for the CLI?
+- The user experience of `kedro new` and `kedro starter` are merged
+- The entry of a single project name instead of:
+  - Project name
+  - Repository name
+  - Python package name
+- Introduction of a `kedro project` group
+- Ease of viewing improvements, you will see a lot of groups
+- New commands including `kedro catalog delete`

 ## The Global CLI
 We can see a redesigned CLI that appears when you run `kedro`.
 It has space for where you can find documentation, get help and share feedback.